Women's National Basketball Association: Bringing "Paul Ball" to the WNBA (2007–2009)

-Paul Westhead resigned from the Mercury after capturing the 2007 title and Penny Taylor opted to stay home to prepare for the 2008 Summer Olympics, causing the Mercury to falter in 2008.
-The team posted a 16–18 record and became the first team in WNBA history to miss the Playoffs after winning the championship in the previous season.
-In their place, the Detroit Shock won their third championship under coach Bill Laimbeer, solidifying their place in WNBA history before Laimbeer resigned early in 2009, effectively ending the Shock dynasty.

-During the 2008 regular season, the first-ever outdoor professional basketball game in North America was played at Arthur Ashe Stadium in New York City.
+During the 2008 regular season, the first-ever outdoor professional basketball game in North America, the Liberty Outdoor Classic, was played at Arthur Ashe Stadium in New York City.
 The Indiana Fever defeated the New York Liberty 71–55 in front of over 19,000 fans.
+In the 2008 Finals, the Shock swept the first-time finalists, the San Antonio Silver Stars, winning their third championship in six years under coach Bill Laimbeer.
+The victory effectively marked the end of the Shock dynasty, as Laimbeer resigned early in the 2009 season, with the team relocating shortly thereafter.

+Tamika Catchings, a five-time Defensive Player of the Year, spent her entire WNBA career with the Indiana Fever.

 Late in 2008, the WNBA took over ownership of one of the league's original franchises, the Houston Comets.
-The Comets ceased operations on December 1, 2008, after no owners for the franchise could be found.
+The Comets ceased operations on December 1, 2008, after no owners could be found.
 A dispersal draft took place on December 8, 2008, with the first pick, Sancho Lyttle, taken by the Atlanta Dream.

-After an unsatisfying conclusion in 2008, the Mercury looked to bounce back to championship caliber.
-New head coach Corey Gaines implemented Paul Westhead's style of play, and the Mercury averaged 92.82 points per game throughout the 2009 season.
-Helped by the return of Penny Taylor, the Mercury once again locked up first place in the Western Conference and advanced to the 2009 Finals.
-The championship series was a battle of contrasting styles as the Mercury (number one league offense, 92.82 points per game) had to face the Indiana Fever (number three league defense, 73.55 points per game).
-The series went five games, including arguably one of the most thrilling games in WNBA history in game one of the series (Phoenix winning in overtime, 120–116).
-The Mercury beat the Fever in game five, this time on their home court, capturing their second WNBA championship.
+Paul Westhead left the Mercury following the 2007 title, and the team faltered in 2008, becoming the first defending champion in league history to miss the playoffs.
+New head coach Corey Gaines implemented Westhead's style of play, and in 2009, the Mercury once again broke their own record, averaging 92.8 points per game in the regular season.
+Helped by the return of Taylor, who missed the 2008 season and a large part of the 2009 season, the Mercury clinched first place in the Western Conference and advanced to the 2009 Finals.
+The championship series was a battle of contrasting styles as the Mercury, number one league offense, faced the Indiana Fever, number three league defense.
+Phoenix won Game One in overtime, 120–116, the highest scoring game in WNBA playoffs history, and defeated the Fever in five games, capturing their second WNBA championship.

-Not only did Paul Westhead's system influence his Mercury team, but it created a domino effect throughout the league.
+Westhead's system influenced his Mercury team, but it also created a domino effect throughout the league.
 Young athletic players were capable of scoring more and playing at a faster pace.
-As a league, the 2010 average of 80.35 points per game was the best, far surpassing the 69.2 average in the league's inaugural season.
+As a league, the 2010 average of 80.35 points per game was its best, surpassing the 69.2 average in the league's inaugural season.